Benchmarking Table Extraction from Heterogeneous Scientific PDF Documents: Metrics

 \section{Metrics}

-In this section, we present metrics used for TD, TSR and TE.
+In this section, we present metrics used for TD, TSR, and TE, as well as our evaluation methodology.

 We first introduce some notations.
 From now on, \emph{we highlight the first occurrence of each notation encasing it in a box, for quick reference}.
-Let \fbox{\(\mathcal P\)} be the set of TE model outputs: each of its element is a tuple that includes a bounding box, an HTML table representation, and if available, a confidence score $c_{\text{table}}$.
+Let \fbox{\(\mathcal P\)} be the set of TE model outputs: each of its elements is a tuple that includes a bounding box, a predicted HTML table $\hat y$, and, if available, a confidence score $c_{\text{table}}$.
 When the models lack a confidence score, we consider \(c_\text{table}=1\) in all $\mathcal{P}$ entries.
+We define \fbox{$\mathcal P^+$} \(\subseteq \mathcal{P}\) as the set of positive predictions: those that we consider to be actual tables.
+For probabilistic models, where confidence scores can be interpreted as table probabilities, we use a threshold \fbox{\(\theta_c\)} to define positive predictions.
+This threshold draws a decision boundary: only predictions with scores above it are counted as positive.
+In this case, we set \fbox{\(\mathcal P_{\theta_c}\)} to be \(\{(\hat y,c_{\mathrm{table}}) \in \mathcal P \mid c_\text{table}>\theta_c \}\), with confidence score threshold \(\theta_c \in [0,1]\).
+For the non-probabilistic models, \(c_\text{table}=1\), and thus we have \(\mathcal P^+=\mathcal{P}\).
+More details about the metrics (threshold-free TD metric and the calibration error) are provided in \autoref{app:metrics}.